pallad-ts/range/README.md

 }
 ```

-`Range.End` that defines only end of the range without start.
+`Range.End` that defines only an end without a start.

 ```typescript
 interface End<T> {